-	Agni is known by multiple names such as Vahni, Dhananjaya, Jivalana, Dhumketu, Saptjivha, and so on.
+Agni is known by multiple names such as Vahni, Dhananjaya, Jivalana, Dhumketu, Saptjivha, etc.

 The appearance of Agni Deva

-Agni is said to be a red man who has seven tongues with which he licks up the butter offered in sacrifices.
+Agni is a red man who has seven tongues with which he licks up the butter offered in sacrifices.
 Agni is depicted with seven arms, four horns, three legs, and two heads.
-His seven hands represent the seven flames and the three legs represent the three worlds which he rules.
+His seven hands represent the seven flames, and the three legs represent the three worlds he rules.
 Agni is occasionally shown riding in a chariot with fiery horses or goats.
 He is usually seen wearing a yellow waistcloth.
 He is depicted with two heads.
-One head symbolizes immortality and others as a symbol of life.
+One head symbolizes immortality, and others as a symbol of life.

 Agni means the natural element fire, the supernatural deity symbolized by fire, and the inner natural will aspiring for the topmost knowledge.

-In the Vedic literature, Agni is a major and often invoked god along with Indra, Vayu, and Soma.
-Agni is taken as the mouth of the gods and goddesses, and the intermediate that conveys offerings to them.
+In Vedic literature, Agni is significant and often invoked god alongside Indra, Vayu, and Soma.
+Agni is taken as the mouth of the gods and goddesses and the intermediate that conveys offerings to them.
 He is intellectualized in ancient Hindu texts to exist at three levels, on earth as fire,

 - In the atmosphere as lightning,